italia/openid-federation-browser/SETUP.md

 }
 ```

-An example url of proxied GET request using this configuration:
+An example url of proxied GET request using a preselected Trust Anchor Entity Configuration:
 > localhost:8888?url=https://oidc.registry.servizicie.interno.gov.it/.well-known/openid-federation

 ### A self hosted service